The Rich Get Richer And The Poor Get Poorer: War On Wealth

 The Fragile Alliance: Central Bankers, Speculators, and the Battle for Gold

-The speculators have allowed the gold price to come down nicely to accommodate the central banker wanting to unload.
-But no sooner had the last bar been sold than speculators bid up the gold price to ever-higher levels in order to allow their newly acquired wealth to shine.
+The speculators have allowed the gold price to come down nicely to accommodate the central banker’s desire to unload.
+But no sooner had the last bar been sold than speculators bid up the gold price to ever-higher levels to allow their newly acquired wealth to shine.

-Central bankers have indeed tried to enlist the loyalty of the speculators by using bribe and blackmail for the first time.
-They did not mind squandering the nation’s patrimony, the gold under their control, in defence of an indefensible position.
+Central bankers have indeed tried to enlist the loyalty of the speculators by using bribes and blackmail for the first time.
+They did not mind squandering the nation’s inheritance, the gold under their control, in defence of an indefensible position.
 As a result, speculators have abandoned their traditional perch on the long side of the gold market and switched to the short.

 Email